mwt/inteq/README.md

 ![example of trapezoid rule having issues](https://raw.githubusercontent.com/mwt/inteq/main/assets/trap-vs-mid2.svg)

 This can be remedied by smoothing the function.
+For example, with `inteq.helpers.smooth()`.